danielyxie/bitburner/doc/source/netscript/singularityfunctions/createProgram.rst

 .. js:function:: createProgram(programName)

     :RAM cost: 5 GB
     :param string programName: Name of program to create.
 Not case-sensitive
+    :returns: ``true`` if you successfully start working on the specified program.

     If you are not in BitNode-4, then you must have Level 3 of Source-File 4 in order to use this function.